-The balance sheet then shows the business’s liabilities, which divide into current liabilities, money due within a year like tax bills and money owed to staff, and long-term liabilities, which are due in more than a year, like a mortgage or bank loan.
+The balance sheet then shows the business’s liabilities, which divide into current liabilities, money due within a year like tax bills and money owed to staff.
+Long-term liabilities are those which are due in more than a year, like a mortgage or a bank loan.

 The total of the bottom half of the balance sheet will equal the top half.
 These two totals are called the balance sheet total.

 Here is an example of a typical balance sheet for a small limited company:

 If your business owns more than it owes, then the balance sheet total will be a positive figure.
 If your business owes more than it owns, the balance sheet total will be negative.
 This is not good news, because it means your business doesn’t have enough money available to pay all its debts.

 As well as this quick check, you can also use your balance sheet to calculate some useful ratios.

 For example, if you divide the current assets figure by the current liabilities, you’ll see if your business has enough money on hand to meet all its immediate obligations.

 If this figure is less than 1, alarm bells should start ringing.

 If your business sells goods, try working this ratio out but starting with the current assets excluding stock.

 This will show you whether, if your business’s stock couldn’t be sold.
 For example, if it were destroyed in a fire or flood, or went off, or went out of fashion – your business would still have enough money easily available to pay its imminent debts.